Session lock

 destroy()

-Destroy the session lock manager object
+destroy the session lock manager object

 This informs the compositor that the session lock manager object will no longer be used.
 Existing objects created through this interface remain valid.